Lebanon urgently needs new government to avoid collapse: Hariri

 “The continuation of the caretaker government is not the solution so let’s stop wasting time and have the government bear the responsibility,” Hariri said.

-Reporting by Beirut newsroom; Writing by Eric Knecht Editing by Toby Chopra
+Reporting by Beirut newsroom; Writing by Eric Knecht Editing by Toby Chopra, William Maclean